All Products

 Note

-If you are using EMR on ECS, the default path for Kyuubi is /opt/apps/KYUUBI/kyuubi-1.9.2-1.0.0/beeline-jars.
-If you do not know the Kyuubi installation path, you can find it by running the env | grep KYUUBI_HOME command.
+On EMR on ECS, the default Kyuubi path is /opt/apps/KYUUBI/kyuubi-1.9.2-1.0.0/beeline-jars.
+To find the installation path, run env | grep KYUUBI_HOME.

 cp /download/serverless-spark-kyuubi-hive-jdbc-1.9.2.jar /your_path/apache-kyuubi-1.9.2-bin/beeline-jars

-3. Connect using Beeline.
+3. Connect using Beeline:

 /your_path/apache-kyuubi-1.9.2-bin/bin/beeline -u 'jdbc:hive2://<endpoint>:<port>/;transportMode=http;httpPath=cliservice/token/<token>'